zibhub/GNDMS/0.6.x/architecture-primer/index.md

 layout: wikistyle
 ---

-*This still referes to the old 0.3.x verions*
+*This still refers to the old 0.3.x version*
 GNDMS Architecture Primer
 =========================